Francois Xavier Martin

 Likely his most well-known case in his decade as Chief Justice of the Louisiana Supreme Court was that of the freedom suit of Sally Miller, in Miller v.
 Belmonti (1845 La).
 The court ruled to free Miller, a slave of obvious European descent, in part based on her appearance; the presumption was that she was "white" (European American), and the defendants had not sufficiently proved that she was enslaved.
 The decision was unpopular in the South and contributed to the Louisiana Constitutional Convention's abolishing the state Supreme Court in March 1846, ending Martin's career at the age of 84.
 The following day, the convention reinstated the court but did not reappoint Martin or his five colleagues.

 Early life and career

 Martin was born in Marseille, France, and was of Provençal descent.
 In 1780 as a young man he went to the French colony of Martinique in the Caribbean.

 Before the close of the American Revolutionary War, Martin immigrated to North Carolina.
 In New Bern, he taught French and learned English by typesetting as a printer.
 He set up a printing business, and printed a number of books, and the North-Carolina Gazette newspaper in North Carolina.
 After reading the law at an established firm, he was admitted to the North Carolina bar in 1789.
 He published various legal books, edited Acts of the North Carolina Assembly from 1715 to 1803 (2nd ed., 1809), and translated Pothier's Traité des obligations.

+He was probably the translator and publisher of the book by Stéphanie Louise de Bourbon-Conti, daughter of Louis François de Bourbon, prince de Conti (1717–1776) and Louise Jeanne de Durfort, duchesse de Mazarin (1735–1781), who moved in the social circles of Louis XVI.
+Issued in French as Mémoires historiques de Stéphanie-Louise de Bourbon-Conti, and containing an eyewitness account of the French Revolution, her memoirs appeared in an English edition published in New Bern, North Carolina in 1801.